Resources

 Suicide Bereavement UK Training

-TRAINING & WEBSITE: Consultancy and post-vention assisting those bereaved by suicide (PABBS) to help professionals build their confidence and skills.
+TRAINING COURSES: Consultancy and post-vention assisting those bereaved by suicide (PABBS) to help professionals build their confidence and skills.

 The Boys Are Back in Town by Simon Carr